Export to C3D format

 The C3D format has the following limitations for analog data:

-- The analog frequency should be an integer multiple of the capture rate.
+• The analog sampling frequency must be an integer multiple of the capture rate.

-- All analog channels should have the same sample frequency.
+• All analog channels must use the same sampling frequency.

-If this is not the case for the analog data stored in the QTM file, the analog data will be resampled at a multiple of the capture rate equal to or higher than the highest analog frequency.
-For example, if the marker frequency is 120 Hz, the EMG frequency is 1500 Hz, and the analog frequency is 1200 Hz, all of analog data will be resampled to 1560 Hz.
+If the analog data stored in the QTM file does not meet these requirements, the data will be resampled to the lowest integer multiple of the capture rate that is greater than or equal to the highest analog channel frequency.
+For example, if the marker frequency is 120 Hz, the EMG frequency is 1500 Hz, and another analog channel uses a frequency of 1200 Hz, all analog data will be resampled to 1560 Hz.
+Resampling is performed using linear interpolation.